cristinafsanz/jekyll-now/about.md

 Apart from showing my designs, I decided to create a blog in my website to share ideas and information about my personal projects (code, design, useful tutorial, ...).
 This way, I learn about Jekyll blogs and contribute to the community at the same time.

 If you want to write a blog and you are a developer, this is your way to do it, you can clone the project, adding new files, commit and push them like a developer.
-Even you can edit them with vi in your console, the sky's the limit :)
+Even you can edit the files with vi in your console, the sky's the limit :)

 Although with the tutorials that I told you before you won't have any problem of building a Jekyll blog, I'm going to summarize the things that you can have with Jekyll.
 You can research more about them if you are interested.